opentok/insights-dashboard-sample/README.md

 #### Query to Insights API (Sample)

-Below is the generic query to Insights API to get specified tier related insights.
+Here is the generic query to Insights API to get specified tier related insights:

 ```
 {